holographicSol/SatIO_ESPIDF_Waveshare_ESP32-P4_Round_Display/README.md

   of reasons, according to how the matrix is configured either before and or after flashing the chip with SatIO.

   This build is for ESP32-P4.
+Ignore the display on any SatIO build(s), the display(s) are just for visualizing some of the data, and or are helping to provide some interactability, while showing some things SatIO is aware of for triggering events.

 -----